MouJieQin/iina-for-varchive/README.md

 - archive

 > Send current video url to varchive server to archive the video, even if it's a network resource.

 - open-in-varchive

-  > Open the varchive page of this video in browser, but only when the video is archived.
+> Open the varchive page of this video in varchive app if it's running, or in browser, but only when the video is archived.

 #### sub-text